 Our Valley of Flowers trip was not successful if you consider the disappointment of the park being closed after such an arduous journey.
 However, it was a breathtaking experience and definitely taught me a few travel lessons the hard way.
 A lot of Valley of Flowers and Hemkund Sahib (with/without Badrinath) package tours are available online and while some might offer good deals, most have very bad customer reviews.
 Blue Poppy Holidays is one such disreputable company offering Valley of Flowers tours.
-Usually, I do not leave bad reviews of any service provider especially on my blog, but the unprofessional and dangerous practices followed by this company left me with no choice.
+Usually, I do not leave bad reviews of any service provider, especially on my blog, but the unprofessional and dangerous practices followed by this company left me with no choice.
 I used them to visit the Valley of Flowers and neither did the owner/accompanying guide inform me about the park closure nor did he have any safety equipment, including a first aid kit with him.
 Trekking is not a walk in the park and in monsoon, it is not advisable to foolishly venture into remote Himalayan areas without proper precaution.
 This was more applicable at the time of my visit in 2014 when the whole region was still strewn with remnants of the devastating 2013 floods which claimed hundreds of lives.
 Having said this, my own experience told me that this trip can be easily done on your own which is why I have compiled this detailed Valley of Flowers travel guide.
-I hope this helps a lot of aspiring visitors to the valley to go there safely and on your own.
+I hope this helps a lot of aspiring visitors to the valley to go there safely and on their own.

 Table of Contents

-What is the Valley of Flowers and where is it located?
+Where is the Valley of Flowers located?

-A sprawling expanse of 87 square kilometres in the Chamoli District of Uttarakhand, the Valley of Flowers is set in the backdrop of the majestic Zanskar Ranges.
+A sprawling expanse of 87 square kilometers in the Chamoli District of Uttarakhand, the Valley of Flowers is set in the backdrop of the majestic Zanskar Ranges.
 It is the core zone of Nanda Devi Biosphere Reserve and is located at an altitude of 3658 m above sea level.
 The remote Bhyundar Valley is the home to this surreal place.
 Historically, the beauty of the place was unknown to the world until in 1931, three British mountaineers came here.
 They lost their way and happened to discover this alluring valley and named it Valley of Flowers.
-It is a very remote location and minimum 3 days are needed to reach Valley of Flowers from Haridwar.
+It is a very remote location and a minimum of 3 days are needed to reach the Valley of Flowers from Haridwar.
 The last motorable point is Govindghat.

 The Valley of Flowers route

-Haridwar-Joshimath = 250 kilometres approx
+Haridwar-Joshimath = 250 kilometers approx

-Joshimath-Govindghat = 20 kilometres approx
+Joshimath-Govindghat = 20 kilometers approx

-Govindghat-Ghangaria = 13 kilometres trek/one way approx
+Govindghat-Ghangaria = 13 kilometers trek/one way approx

-Ghangaria-Valley of Flowers = 3 kilometres approx
+Ghangaria-Valley of Flowers = 3 kilometers approx

-Ghangaria-Hemkund Sahib = 7 kilometres approx
+Ghangaria-Hemkund Sahib = 7 kilometers approx

 How many days are required for this trek?